 Meetings are facilitated by DSL with the goal of gaining knowledge about ADVAC issues, improving partner coordination, leveraging resources, and prioritizing action.

-The next MADVAC meeting is: January 7th from 1-3p.m.
+The next MADVAC meeting is: April 15th at 1-3p.m.
 Follow this link to join the meeting.

 ADVAC Frequently Asked Questions (FAQs)